Literature Resource Center

-The library also has many useful print encyclopedias and guides in the P - PT section in the Reference Room (call number starts with "Ref") or on the 3rd floor.
+The library also has many useful print encyclopedias and guides in the P - PT reference section on the first floor (call number starts with "Ref") or in the general collection on the 3rd floor.
 Many of the encyclopedias are dedicated to a literary movement, genre, ethnicity, or specific author.
 Below are some examples of major titles.

 If you're having trouble finding any of these, please feel free to ask at the Research Help desk!